 As a final, calculated litmus test, David plants a kiss on Walter.
 For years, the android has longed for someone, who thinks like he does.
 We see regret in the aftermath of his gesture, when he realises that Walter does not share a like mind at all.
 The revelation of David’s narcissism, hence also becomes his farewell.

 A simple flute scene conveys all we need to know about the two disparate androids.
-That is why those ostensibly odd minutes add more to the story than one may think.
-To me, it testifies to John Logan and Dante Harper’s brilliant layered writing.
+That is why those ostensibly odd minutes add more to the story than one may think, testifying to John Logan and Dante Harper’s brilliant layered writing.
 Deleted scenes also show that their characterisation had been much stronger, before the film entered the editing suite.

 Something tells me the studios were at it again.